Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Methodology

 providing a principled basis for discriminating background from sparse, anomalous moving targets.
 Consequently, modeling video data with such a fourth-order tensor effectively integrates the spatial, temporal, and patch similarity dimensions, forming a robust framework for background modeling in complex dynamic scenes.

-\begin{phenomenon} \textit{False alarm sources typically exhibit relatively stable contextual patterns over time, whereas the context surrounding true targets tends to be unstable due to the targets’ inherent motion.} \end{phenomenon} As shown in Fig. \ref{fig:Star}, despite differences in imaging modalities, both infrared small target detection and space object detection share a common prior.
+\begin{phenomenon} \textit{False alarm sources typically exhibit relatively stable contextual patterns over time, whereas the context surrounding true targets tends to be unstable due to the targets’ inherent motion.} \end{phenomenon} As shown in Fig. \ref{fig:Star}, despite differences in imaging modalities, both infrared small target detection and space debris detection share a common prior.
 In the infrared domain, false alarms often arise from heterogeneous background structures or man-made objects with persistent appearance across frames.
 In space-based scenarios, false alarms are mainly caused by static background stars, whose apparent motion stems from platform drift but whose relative configuration remains unchanged~\cite{lin2023registration}.
-In contrast, true targets such as space object follow independent trajectories, resulting in transient and contextually inconsistent appearances.
+In contrast, true targets such as space debris do not share such stable contextual patterns, resulting in transient appearances.

 While the fourth-order tensor construction \(\boldsymbol{\mathcal{X}} \in \mathbb{R}^{h \times w \times t \times P}\) captures both local spatiotemporal correlations and non-local self-similarities, it is insensitive to small-scale motion.
 Although this representation excels at reconstructing the background and suppressing noise, it cannot effectively detect candidate targets or determine them based on contextual information.
 Therefore, it is necessary to adopt a more conservative strategy that decouples spatial and temporal modeling.
 Specifically, we extract overlapping \(h \times w\) spatial patches from each frame independently and stack them into a third-order tensor \cite{9115254,9780890}: